ilanasufrin/material-design-lite/docs/getting-started.md

 ```

 Congrats!
 You've built your first MDLv2 app!
 In the process, you've learned the basics of MDL,
-how to easily add components to a page, and how to customize and them MDL to your liking.
+how to easily add components to a page, and how to customize and theme MDL to your liking.

 ## Next Steps

 If you're looking to incorporate MDL Components into a framework like Angular or React, check our
 [framework integration guide](./integrating-into-frameworks.md).
 You can also take a look at our
-[examples](../examples) directory which contain examples integrating MDLv2 components into popular
+[examples](../examples) directory which contains examples integrating MDLv2 components into popular
 front-end frameworks.

 If you'd like to contribute to
-MDLv2 and build your own components, or extend one of ours to fit your liking, check out our guide
+MDLv2 and build your own components, or extend one of ours to fit your own purposes, check out our guide
 on [how to build a component](./how-to-build-a-component.md).